TessGrass/Assignment-B2-The-Quiz/src/js/components/quiz-application/README.md

 # &lt;quiz-application&gt;

-A web component that represents a countdown timer.
+A web component that represents a quiz application.

 ## Methods